FESOM/tripyview/README.md

 * `tripyrun  <workflowfile.yml> -d <driver> -v <var1 var2 ...>` - re-run specific variable
 subset of one specific driver driver from .yml file

+* `tripyrun  <workflowfile.yml> -r` - for the case the diagnostic did not fully finish you can render the html file from hand based on hte saved json file.
+The json file is update after each finished driver section.

 <p align="center" width="100%">
   <img width=75% src="tripyview/tripyview_tripyrun.png">